json-quiz/json-quiz/_spec/graphic-question.md

 {
   "id": "1",
   "type": "application/x.graphic+json",
-  "title": "Where is Charlie ?",
+  "content": "Where is Charlie ?",
   "description":"Find Charlie in the image below...", "image": {
     "id": "12",